trainiac/express-jsonschema/README.md

 {
   value: '12',
-  message: 'is not of a type(s) integer',
+  messages: ['is not of a type(s) integer'],  // you can have multiple validations
   property: 'request.body.number',
 }

 jsonSchemaValidation.validations.body[1]

 {
-  message: 'is required',
+  messages: ['is required'],
   property: 'request.body.name'
 }